SYXZyt/MemGuard/README.md

 MemGuard provides macros to provide additional data to the watch system.
 This is done so that when MemGuard reports leaks, it will tell you where the object was created.
 This isn't perfect since if you have a string class, it will tell you that the string caused the leak, but not where that string was made.
 In the future, a callstack log may also be added.
-To use the extra data, you must define the following macro: `MEMGUARD_FULL`

 The macros defined are the following:
 | Macro                   | Overridden function                          |